 How often do you see a non hit song with a killer original version get covered multiple times, by artists in totally different genres, with the end result of 3 unique definitive versions?
 "No One's Gonna Love You" by Band of Horses, produces this hat trick.
 The song was the second single off the album Cease to Begin, which was released in 2007.
 Check out the original as well as the shockingly great versions by 2 genre-hoppers (Cee-Lo and the opera singer Renee Fleming).

-#753 on The Best Rock Bands of All Timesee more on Band of Horses
+#71 on The Most Hipster Bandssee more on Band of Horses

 This is probably the version of this song that has been heard by the most people.
 I think this was recorded for a split 7" originally, but it was so good it ended up as one of the highlights of Cee-Lo's 2010 album "The Ladykiller".

-#284 on The Worst Bands of All Timesee more on Cee Lo Green
+#18 on The Best Reality Show Judgessee more on Cee Lo Green

 Renee Fleming - No One's Gonna Love You found on Chillout